 St. Louis Senior Primary School was founded by the St. Louis Sisters in 1939.
 The school is centrally located in Rathmines and serves the parish of Rathmines and surrounding areas.
 We are a mainstream, co-educational school.
 The school caters for pupils aged between seven and twelve.
-The Senior School was originally a convent and catered for girls only until 1984 when it became “co-ed” thus providing education for boys also.
-The school currently has 374 pupils on roll consisting of 189 girls and 185 boys.
+The Senior School was originally a convent and catered for girls only until 1984 when it became co-educational thus providing education for boys also.

 St. Louis Senior School is a Catholic School and we have close links with the local Parish in Rathmines.
 The school endeavours to create a welcoming environment, in which the children feel secure and valued.
 We strive to maintain the highest standard of excellence in education, which has been the long, proud and respected tradition of St. Louis Schools.
 We endeavour to promote the true value and dignity of each person in the school, to respect diversity and to grow and work together as a learning community.